informalsystems/cosmos.nix/docs/adrs/adr-001-E2E-testing.md

 ### Implementation goals

-1. Local variant (as well as any requisite virtualization) should work on mac and linux
+1. Local variant (as well as any required virtualization) should work on mac and linux
 2. Should require no knowledge, or limited knowledge of nix
 3. Should priortize testing [ibc-rs](https://github.com/informalsystems/ibc-rs)